BenShapland/skyline_problem/README.md

 OR
 cd SoA\ Hot\ and\ Cold/
 ```
-The command below is for bench marking two single core solutions, sort and brute force.
+In AoS command below is for bench marking two single core solutions, sort and brute force.
+SoA only benchmarks a brute force solution.
 *N* is the size of the dataset.
 *num_ test_instances* is how many times the benchmark will run before it averages and returns the times.
 ```